fabiantoth/streamdb/README.md

 ## Collections

-At the heart of this project is the collections data store (`/collections`).
+At the heart of the db is the collections data store (`/collections`).

 It sits (suitably) between the remote access interface (`/api`), and the means to give some shape to your data that adheres to a set of stricter rules and defined relationships (`/models`), thereby making it a much more useful structure.